 Originally, the invention related to this air pistol was filed in France.
 In fact, two patents were filed, one on November 22nd 1945 and the other on May 23rd 1946.
 Both of these patents were later filed as one combined patent in Great Britain on July 23rd 1946 as application numbers 21954/46 and 21955/46.
 Hence on the base of the grip of the pistol, you will note the stamp “BRITISH PATENT APP No 21954-5-46”.
 Amongst other designs or applications of the invention is clearly shown a diagram of the pistol and its construction.
 My theory is that application 21955-46 relates to the pistol and hence the “55” stamped onto its side.
 That’s quite a hunch and without finding the original individual French patents I am unable to prove my theory.
 Alternatively, it could just be a marketing gimmick.

 The actual British Patent number, not the application number, is 614,740 and is titled “Improvements in or relating to Pneumatic Devices for Throwing Small Projectiles”.
 The patent is focused mainly on the rubber diaphragms and how they are used to provide the means for “throwing small projectiles”.
-That’s right, something as simple as a flexible rubber disc with a hole in the middle is an invention which can be patented!
+That’s right, something as simple as a flexible rubber disc with a hole in the middle is an invention that can be patented!
 Yet the patent document is a whopping 17 pages long!
 Surely that can’t be right.
 Although the invention is for that small rubber disc, the patent goes to great length to describe how it is used and more interestingly for us, detailed drawings of various applications that it could be used within.

 The inventor, René Boulet, certainly had quite an imagination.
 Included in his patent are drawings for a cigarette holder, a covert projectile thrower that would be concealed within a mouth, a smoking pipe, a pistol and a rifle.
 All of these included the principle invention of the projectile thrower and you have to wonder whether the concealed nature of the cigarette holder and smoking pipe had some clandestine purpose.
 However, a design intended for such a purpose would be unlikely to be made public via a patent.
 It is much more likely that these designs were intended as toys.
 Especially when you realise that these designs were incredibly low powered!

-This particular example is finished as bright polished alloy and was supplied with a box of BBs, a cleaning rod, spare diaphragms, an adjustable rear sight which would be pushed into the magazine plug and an instruction manual.
+This particular example is finished as bright polished alloy and was supplied with a box of BBs, a cleaning rod, spare diaphragms, an adjustable rear sight that would be pushed into the magazine plug and an instruction manual.
 It may have originally been supplied with a metal spinning target.
 The pistol was also available in black and I have read that purple anodised models may also have been sold.
 Later French PNEUMA-TIR models were also produced in various transparent coloured plastic and supplied in cardboard boxes with polystyrene inserts along with a tube of BBs.

 Certainly, the PNEUMA-TIR 500 could be purchased as a carbine model.
 The basic pistol was exactly the same however it was supplied in a long cardboard box along with a wire shoulder stock and a longer barrel.
 An absolutely stunning example sold at Rock Island Auction on December 5th 2014 for $1,495 plus auction fees!
 Later PNEUMA-TIR carbine models were sold in cardboard boxes with polystyrene inserts and a plastic shoulder stock with extended removable barrels.
 The barrels simply screwed into the muzzle replacing the plastic muzzle and barrel locating cap.
 The carbine barrel and shoulder stock were also available as an optional purchase.